 A good treatment plan involves teamwork.
 The team often includes the student, the student's counselor, a medical doctor, and frequently a dietician/nutritionist.
 Good treatment consists of an open and willing sharing of pertinent information with all members of the team.
 Students affirm this by giving permission to share information among team members.
 A Release of Information Form-Coordinated Care Agreement is signed by treatment team members.

-General goals for treatment involve the return of normal eating and the elimination of destructive eating patterns and behaviors so that the student can remain in his/her primary vocation at this stage of his/her life: being a student at Dordt College.
+General goals for treatment involve the return of normal eating and the elimination of destructive eating patterns and behaviors so that the student can remain in his/her primary vocation at this stage of his/her life: being a student at Dordt University.
 When the student's medical condition and stability warrant it, minimal expectations for the student to remain in treatment and/or remain enrolled as a student will be stated and communicated to the student.
 A student's safety and health is the highest priority.
 Parameters of health and wellness for determining a student's medical stability are listed below.

 Minimal Health Standards: Guidelines for Determining Risk

 It is the college's desire to do all that is possible, with the student's active participation, to assist the student to remain enrolled as a student.
 However, if a student's physical or emotional/psychological status is judged to place the student at serious risk of harm to self or others, and if the student refuses to cooperate with treatment recommendations or fails to make adequate progress toward previously identified goals, for the wellbeing of the student it may be necessary for the college to take action to remove the risk of harm.